boolean-uk/csharp-tdd-oop-bobs-bagels/exercise.main/Models/domain_model.md

 | `DiscountBundleLarge` (implements Discount) | - | - | - |
 | `DiscountMundleSmall` (implements Discount) | - | - | - |

+### Assumptions
+Assuming the type of bagel is irrelevant for the discount applying.
+I.e. 4 "BGLP" and 2 "BGLO" will still apply the 6 for 2.49 discount.

 # Post Extension 1
 *(Wanted to add a Person class for the core project.
 Not related to any extensions)*